Undenk: Exhibitions, further activism and philosophy

 Furthermore, an edition of T-shirts, displaying one of Undenk's most popular designs had been launched around 2008.
 Exact dates are not available.
-Since then various other items of clothing, in small runs, was made available to the public – including hoodies and sweatshirts.
+Since then various other items of clothing, in small runs, were made available to the public – including hoodies and sweatshirts.

 Undenk's art seems to target political and social topics such as globalization, militarism and the evolution of capitalism, by subliminally and wittingly ridiculing and thus criticizing the hypocrisy and cynicism of the 21st century Western industrial society.
 As a kind of manifesto, Orwell's flagship dystopia "1984" about the struggle of the individual in an overwhelmingly powerful and oppressive society seems to hover as a guideline in the group's approach on today's and tomorrow's developments.

-Over the years the movement has expanded is rhetoric across social platforms and in physical stunts.
+Over the years the movement has expanded its rhetoric across social platforms and in physical stunts.
 While still maintaining its central 1984 theme, the group tackles ideas of consumerism, misinformation, and the disintegration of reality in populations.

 Less a source of information and much more a display of the groups activism, art and philosophy, www.undenk.com, its affiliated social channels, and associated blogs are the group's official websites.